mallamsiddiq/library-mangement-cowrywise/README.md

 ## Testing

+I have created comprenhensive tests for the two services, availabe at app/tests for each services, it covers edge all cases

 To run tests, ensure Docker containers are running and execute:

 Navigate to the respective directories and build the containers: